 - Have you ever been placed temporarily in a hospital for emergency psychiatric care?

-A serious mental illness will not resolve on its own.
+A serious mental illness won’t resolve on its own.
 Self-treating depression, anxiety, hallucinations or delusions with alcohol or illicit drugs only worsens the mental illness and makes it harder to treat professionally.

 Mental illness is a very real disorder of the brain.
-Getting into treatment as soon as possible for a mental illness can restore stability, meaning and hope in your life.
+If you or someone you know is struggling with mental health conditions or substance use and a lack of insight, addressing the issue is a critical step toward getting better.
+Seeking medical advice and treatment as soon as possible for a mental illness can restore stability, meaning and hope in your life.
+Contact FHE Health today for help by calling us at (833) 596-3502.